JonathanAriass/React/README.md

 **NOTE**: important to import { useContex} from React and import the AuthContext in this example.

+In the [useReducer project](https://github.com/JonathanAriass/React/tree/main/useReduce) you will find a bigger use of Context hook usage.

 ### Rules of Hooks
 Hooks can only be called inside a React function component or a custom React Hook component, meaning that is has to be inside the declaration of the component.